metocean/citysum/python/README.md

-This is a python / Cython bloom using CityHash.
+This is a python / Cython file sum using CityHash.

 To install either type ```make``` and ```make clean``` to install type ```python setup.py install```.